-There will be a two Mid-term tests and a Final comprehensive test.
+There will be a Ist hourly, (2) Mid-term tests and a Final comprehensive test.

 The final will be a comprehensive test that will cover all the modules with emphasis on Post-Midterm modules.
 Test questions may include true/false, multiple choice and single mix or match answers